Symorglass/GSoC-openSUSE-Uyuni-Salt-Event-Processor-Extraction-and-Containerization/doc/Current-Design-and-Scaling-Considerations.md

 The main scalability strategy of the current implementation focuses on vertical scaling, which is well-suited for Uyuni's estimated user base.
 Why?

-- Most deployments manage 100-10,000 systems (manageable load)
+- Vertical scaling is sufficient for the current user base, which is not expected to grow significantly in the near future
 - Salt event processing is typically bursty rather than sustained high-throughput
 - Modern hardware can handle significant event volumes with proper resource allocation

 ## Potential Bottlenecks with Single Instance Implementation